league-curriculum/java-modules/levels/Level0/Module0/README.md

 you will see a  <img style="vertical-align:middle" src="https://github.com/league-curriculum/league-curriculum/blob/master/docs/src/java/source_link.png?raw=true" height="25px">
  link.
 This link will take you into the Module repositopry, to the specific directory that has the assignment you are working on.

+Remember these two buttons; you're going to be using them in the first lesson!

+## Start the First Assigment

+To Start the first assignment, click on the first lesson in the left sidemenu.
+The lesson is named '01 Demo', just  under 'Module0'